KaranBKataria/SkyFall/README.md

 # SkyFall

-SkyFall is a Python-based library for simulating and predicting the crash site of a de-orbiting satellite on the equator of a spherical, rotating Earth.
-The package is by default based on the [ISEE-3](https://science.nasa.gov/mission/isee-3-ice/) satellite.
+SkyFall is a Python-based library for simulating and predicting the crash site of a de-orbiting satellite along the equator of a spherical, rotating Earth.
+The package is based on the [ISEE-3](https://science.nasa.gov/mission/isee-3-ice/) satellite by default.

-For more details about the underlying functionality, arguments, assumptions and more, please see the documentation markdown file.
+Please see the documentation markdown file for more details about the underlying functionality, arguments, assumptions, and more.

 ## Getting started